Purple bacteria: Biogeochemical cycles

 Purple bacteria are involved in the biogeochemical cycles of different nutrients.
 In fact they are able to photoautotrophically fix carbon, or to consume it photoheterotrophically; in both cases in anoxic conditions.
-However the most important role is played by consuming hydrogen sulphide: a highly toxic substance for plants, animals and other bacteria.
-In fact, the oxidation of hydrogen sulphide by purple bacteria produces non-toxic forms of sulfur, such as elemental sulfur and sulphate.
+However the most important role is played by consuming hydrogen sulfide: a highly toxic substance for plants, animals and other bacteria.
+The oxidation of hydrogen sulfide by purple bacteria produces non-toxic forms of sulfur, such as elemental sulfur and sulfate.